 BRITISH DAMAGE MANAGEMENT ASSOCIATION

 EXAMINATION SYLLABUS

-INSURANCE TECHNICIAN
+CLAIMS TECHNICIAN

-APRIL 2020
+JULY 2021

-BDMA INSURANCE TECHNICIAN
+BDMA CLAIMS TECHNICIAN

-The objective of this certification is to enable the insurance professional to communicate effectively with damage management practitioners and contractors, especially on site, recognising appropriate recovery and restoration activity, and feeling confident about discussing potential courses of action or challenging work that appears inappropriate.
+The objective of this certification is to enable the claims operative to communicate effectively with damage management practitioners, contractors and insurance professionals, especially on site, acknowledging appropriate recovery and restoration activity, recognising work that appears inappropriate and feeling confident about discussing potential courses of action.

-As an accredited BDMA Insurance Technician you will not be expected to be in a position to carry out damage management procedures, but you will need to have developed an in-depth understanding of the principles, standards and techniques that underpin good damage management practice.
+As an accredited BDMA Claims Technician you will not be expected to be in a position to carry out damage management procedures, but you will need to have developed an in-depth understanding of the principles, standards and techniques that underpin good damage management practice.

-In order to reach the standards you will require to pass the BDMA Insurance Technician Exam you will need to study the Insurer edition of the BDMA Official Damage Management Training & Reference Module, with particular attention to the information referenced in this Syllabus.
-You will also be required to attend an official BDMA Insurer Training course.
+In order to reach the standards, you will be required to pass the BDMA Claims Technician Exam and you will need to study the BDMA Official Damage Management Training & Reference Module, with particular attention to the information referenced in this Syllabus.
+You will also be required to complete a comprehensive training course in damage management principles and practice, such as the official BDMA Core Damage Management Technician Training Course which is only available via BDMA TRAINING.

-The key to becoming a BDMA Insurance Technician is to develop a good understanding of the subjects covered in the Insurer edition of the BDMA Official Damage Management Training & Reference Module and to be aware of how Damage Management can minimise losses, prevent risks and add value to the claims process.
+The key to becoming an accredited BDMA Claims Technician is to develop a good understanding of the subjects covered in the BDMA Official Damage Management Training & Reference Module and to be aware of how Damage Management can minimise losses, prevent risks and add value to the claims process.

-The syllabus outlines the minimum information you will need in order to sit the Insurance Technician examination and should be used as a guide to the level of knowledge that will give you a basic understanding of Damage Management best practice.
+The syllabus outlines the minimum information you will need in order, to sit the Claims Technician examination and should be used as a guide to the level of knowledge that will give you a basic understanding of Damage Management best practice.

 The Syllabus consists of four sections:

+HEALTH & SAFETY MODULE GENERAL MODULE FIRE MODULE WATER MODULE

+NOTES:

-HEALTH & SAFETY MODULE GENERAL MODULE FIRE MODULE WATER MODULE NOTES: Some sections of the syllabus suggest you may wish to study additional relevant information in the BDMA Official Construction Training & Reference Module.
-You should be aware this Module is only available in conjunction with the BDMA Official Construction Training Course and is not a requirement for this accreditation.
-TRAINING COURSES The BDMA offers official training programmes in both Damage Management and Construction Individuals wishing to gain accreditation as a BDMA Insurance Technician are required to undergo a BDMA approved Insurer Training course prior to sitting the examination.
-Training in Construction is available through the BDMA but is not a requirement for accreditation.
-DAMAGE MANAGEMENT (REQUIRED) BDMA Official Insurer Training Courses in Damage Management may, in some cases, be accessed through a bespoke corporate programme.
+Some sections of the syllabus suggest you may wish to study additional relevant information in the BDMA Official Construction Training & Reference Module.
+You should be aware this Module is not a requirement for this accreditation but is available in conjunction with the BDMA Official Construction Training Course or can be ordered separately via the BDMA.

+TRAINING COURSES

+BDMA TRAINING offers official training programmes in both Damage Management and Construction

+Individuals wishing to gain accreditation as a BDMA Claims Technician are required to undergo a comprehensive Training Course in Damage Management prior to sitting the examination.
+Training in Construction is not a requirement for accreditation.

+DAMAGE MANAGEMENT (REQUIRED)

+BDMA Training Courses in Damage Management may, in some cases, be accessed through a bespoke corporate programme.
 Where this is not already available you should contact the BDMA to identify whether it would be appropriate to establish a corporate training programme for your organisation.
+Alternatively, individual places can be booked on courses scheduled throughout the year via the Training Calendar on the BDMA website.

+The official BDMA Core Damage Management Training Course (Level I) is only available via BDMA TRAINING.

-Alternatively, the BDMA can advise the availability of Official Insurer Training Courses at an independent venue.
-Students will require a copy of the BDMA Official Damage Management Training & Reference Module (Insurer Edition) which is available from the BDMA e-Academy.
-CONSTRUCTION (OPTIONAL) The BDMA Official Construction Training Course is delivered in conjunction with Wolverhampton University, School of Engineering and the Built Environment.
+Students will require a copy of the BDMA Official Damage Management Training & Reference Module which is available from the BDMA e-Academy.

+CONSTRUCTION (OPTIONAL)

+The BDMA Official Construction Training Course is delivered in conjunction with Wolverhampton University School of Engineering and the Built Environment.
 Students are provided with the BDMA Official Construction Training & Reference Module, which acts as an ongoing resource.

-INSURANCE TECHNICIAN HEALTH & SAFETY MODULE Health and Safety: A basic understanding of Health & Safety is recommended prior to attending the BDMA Insurer Training programme.
+CLAIMS TECHNICIAN HEALTH & SAFETY MODULE

+Health and Safety:

+A basic understanding of Health & Safety is recommended prior to attending a BDMA Training programme.
 In most cases this will have been covered in-house.

-Additional relevant information you may wish to study: BDMA Official Damage Management Training & Reference Module (Insurer edition) INSURANCE TECHNICIAN GENERAL MODULE Buildings - Electrical Wiring: The information to study is:
+Additional relevant information you may wish to study: BDMA Official Damage Management Training & Reference Module

+CLAIMS TECHNICIAN GENERAL MODULE

+Buildings - Electrical Wiring:

-BDMA Official Damage Management Training & Reference Module Other relevant information you may wish to study:
+Other relevant information you may wish to study: